Dr. Steve R. Parker, Associate Dean for Undergraduate Advising and Student Success

 Dr. Sandidge serves as senior associate dean and associate professor in the Department of Curriculum and Instruction.
 In close collaboration with program faculties across the educator preparation unit, she is responsible for program development and evaluation, state and national accreditation, compliance of the College with state and federal regulations related to educator preparation, and strategic planning.
 Her areas of academic interest and research include teacher induction, classroom management, and gender equity.

-Dr. Robert Shapiro, Senior Associate Dean for Research, Analytics, and Graduate Student Success
+Dr. Margaret Bausch, Senior Associate Dean for Research and Graduate Student Success

-Dr. Shapiro serves as senior associate dean and professor in the Department of Kinesiology and Health Promotion.
-He is responsible for the College’s research and technical supports for students, faculty and staff; professional development services; new financial model implementation; enrollment management; and graduate student success.
-In addition, he serves as director of the multidisciplinary Biodynamics Laboratory which focuses on whole body biomechanical analysis.
+Dr. Bausch serves as senior associate dean and professor in the Department of Early Childhood, Special Education, and Rehabilitation Counseling.
+She is responsible for the College’s research and technical supports for students, faculty and staff; professional development services; new financial model implementation; enrollment management; and graduate student success.

 Dr. Laurie Henry, Associate Dean for Clinical Preparation and Partnerships

 Dr. Henry serves as associate dean and associate professor of early adolescent literacy in the Department of Curriculum and Instruction.
 She provides leadership in the college related to clinical educator preparation, the development of student engagement activities, and building school and community partnerships, including Districts of Innovation.
 In addition, she serves on the STEAM Academy Advisory Council.
 Her research interests include the new literacies of online reading, writing, and communication as well as social equity issues related to the digital divide.
 Dr. Henry holds a national appointment to AACTE’s Clinical Preparation Commission.

 Dr. Gerry Swan, Assistant Dean for Program Assessment